mhelmasr/Udacity_PythonProgrammingNanodegree/README.md

 * End Station
 * User Type (Subscriber or Customer)

-The Chicago and New York City files also contain the following two columns:
+The Chicago, Washington and New York City files also contain the following two columns:
 * Gender
 * Birth Year